SharavanMudaliar/Court_Schedule/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-3. File Name: .gitignorePlaintext# Python cache __pycache__/
+3. File: .gitignorePlaintext# Python cache __pycache__/
 *.py[cod]
 *$py.class